Data Protection Policy

-You are able to contact us using the provided email addresses.
-In this case, the personal data you provide in the e-mail will be stored.
-The data will only be stored for the purpose for which you have submitted it to us (answering inquiries, sending documents, etc.).
-They will be deleted when the respective contact with you has been completed, which means we can assume the original matters have been resolved.
+You have the option of contacting us via the e-mail addresses provided.
+In this case, the personal data transmitted by you with the e-mail will be stored.
+The data will only be stored for the purpose for which you transmitted them to us (answering inquiries, sending documents, etc.).
+They will be deleted when the respective contact with you has been completed, which means we can assume that the original matter has been conclusively clarified.

 5.4 Sending application documents

-If the application leads to a contract of employment with an applicant, the transmitted data will be stored for the purpose of executing the employment relationship in compliance with legal requirements.
-If no employment contract is concluded with the applicant, the application documents will be deleted three months after notification of the rejection decision, provided that no other legitimate interests of ours are in conflict (e.g. due to a burden of proof in proceedings under the General Equal Treatment Act (AGG).
+If the application leads to an employment contract with an applicant, the transmitted data will be stored for the purpose of processing the employment relationship in compliance with the statutory provisions.
+If no employment contract is concluded with the applicant, the application documents will be deleted three months after notification of the rejection decision, provided that this does not conflict with any other legitimate interests of ours, for example due to a burden of proof in a lawsuit under the General Equal Treatment Act (AGG).

 6. Categories of recipients of your data

-In principle, only our employees are aware of your personal data.
-In addition, other recipients may also gain knowledge of your personal data as far as this is permitted or prescribed by law.
-These are service providers who perform tasks for us regarding the provision and administration of information technology systems and the website.
+In principle, only our employees receive knowledge of your personal data.
+However, other recipients may also gain knowledge of your personal data - insofar as this is permitted or prescribed by law.
+These are service providers who perform tasks for us in the area of provision and administration of information technology systems and the website.

 7. Third country transfer

-A transfer of your personal data to countries outside the European Union (EU) or the European Economic Area (EEA) or to international organizations does not take place.
+We do not transfer your personal data to countries outside the European Union (EU) or the European Economic Area (EEA) or to international organisations.